 #5 Potential for more expensive dental costs and procedures in the future

-Of course with worsened oral health increases the risk of future dental costs and oral procedures.
+Of course worse oral health from not attending dental visits increases the risk of future dental costs and oral procedures.

-Letting your dental exams slide by will not only increase your risk of oral diseases and conditions but also cause persistent damage to your oral health and rest of your body, increasing dental and medical expenses later down the road as you require the proper treatment or procedures to regain your health.
+Letting your dental exams slide by will not only increase your risk of oral diseases and conditions but also cause persistent damage to your oral health and rest of your body.
+In turn, this potentially increases dental and medical expenses later down the road as you require more treatments later on to regain your health.